Grant Wood: Career

 Near the end of World War I, Wood joined the army, working as an artist designing camouflage scenes as well as other art.

 From 1919 to 1925, Wood taught art to junior high school students in the Cedar Rapids public school system.
 This employment provided financial stability, and its seasonal nature allowed him summer trips to Europe to study art.
 Wood also took a leave of absence for the 1923–1924 school year so he could spend an entire year studying in Europe.
 During his stint as a teacher, Wood experimented with woodworking and metalworking.
-For example, he built a bench for students who broke the rules to sit on while waiting punishment from the school principal, which Wood titled Mourner's Bench, a humorous reference to the mourner's bench used in Methodist churches.
+For example, he built a bench for students who broke the rules to sit on while awaiting punishment from the school principal, which Wood titled Mourner's Bench, a humorous reference to the mourner's bench used in Methodist churches.

 From 1924 to 1935, Wood lived with his mother in the hayloft of a carriage house in Cedar Rapids, which he had converted into his personal studio at "5 Turner Alley" (the studio had no address until Wood made one up).

 Between 1922 and 1928, Wood made four trips to Europe, where he studied many styles of painting, especially Impressionism and post-Impressionism.
 However, it was the work of the 15th-century Flemish artist Jan van Eyck that influenced him to take on the clarity of this technique and incorporate it in his new works.
 Additionally, Wood's 1928 trip to Munich was to oversee the making of the stained glass windows he had designed for a Veterans Memorial Building in Cedar Rapids.

 In 1932, Wood helped found the Stone City Art Colony near his hometown to help artists get through the Great Depression.
 He became a great proponent of regionalism in the arts, lecturing throughout the country on the topic.
 As Wood's classically American image was solidified, his bohemian days in Paris were expunged from his public persona.

 In 1934, Wood was offered a position working and teaching in Iowa City as Director of a New Deal Public Works of Art Project (PWAP).
 While headquartered in Iowa City and associated with the University of Iowa, he assisted other artists and art students in producing a set of murals for Iowa State University in Ames, Iowa.
 Once his PWAP concluded in 1934, the University of Iowa offered Wood a three-year-term as an Associate Professor of Fine Art.
 He taught painting at the university's School of Art until 1941.
 During that time, Wood supervised mural painting projects, mentored students including Elizabeth Catlett, produced a variety of his own works, and became a key part of the university's cultural community.